-Legionella is a group of bacteria which is well known for causing legionellosis, which is a respiratory infection.
-The early symptoms of legionellosis include muscle aches, headache, tiredness, loss of appetite and coughing followed by high fever, chills and occasionally diarrhoea.
-When it causes pneumonia, it is known as Legionnaires’ disease – which can be serious, especially for hospital patients with a weakened immune system.
+Legionella is a group of bacteria which is well known for causing legionellosis, a respiratory infection.
+The early symptoms of legionellosis include muscle aches, headache, tiredness, loss of appetite and coughing.
+These can be followed by high fever, chills and occasionally diarrhoea.
+When it causes pneumonia, it is known as Legionnaires’ disease.
+Unfortunately, Legionnaires’ disease can be serious, especially for hospital patients with a weak immune system.

 The name for Legionnaires’ disease goes back to the bicentennial of the United States in 1976.
-Some 4000 members of the Pennsylvania State American Legion, a group of World War II veterans, had travelled to Philadelphia for the American Legion Convention that year.
-Ultimately, more than 200 of those legionnaires fell ill while 34 others died after contracting a mysterious disease that would later be named after them.
+Some 4000 members of the Pennsylvania State American Legion, a group of World War II veterans, had travelled to Philadelphia for the American Legion Convention.
+Ultimately, more than 200 of those legionnaires fell ill, while 34 others died after contracting a mysterious disease that would later be named after them.

-Water is a source of pathogens such as L. pneumophila and Pseudomonas aeruginosa which are both known to cause Legionnaires’ disease and therefore these bacteria are required to be controlled in healthcare premises in the UK, including care homes, to protect people living in the building, since this section of the population are particularly at risk of contracting these pathogens, being over 50 years of age and some of them might also have weakened immune systems from disease or treatment.
+Water is a source of pathogens such as L. pneumophila and Pseudomonas aeruginosa.
+Both of these are known to cause Legionnaires’ disease.
+Those over 50 years of age with weakened immune systems are particularly at risk of contracting these pathogens.
+Therefore, these bacteria are required to be controlled in healthcare premises in the UK, including care homes, to protect people living in the building.

 The answer is simply to avoid deaths and being fined or prosecuted.
 There have been cases where managers were fined for non-compliance or taken to court after deaths occurred in premises under their management, including cases of care homes, as a result of Legionella contamination in the water system causing residents to contract Legionnaires’ disease and in some cases huge fines were issued (see the cases described below):